 AFRMA as a club does not hold any views on, nor promote the matters of culling, reptile keeping/feeding, or animal rights.
 We leave these decisions up to each individual person.
 We have always been open to the different views the membership has and hope we can all learn from these different ideas.
 Any ideas or view expressed in AFRMA Rat & Mouse Tales are of the individual contributor and do not reflect any policy of the organization.

 As a member you receive AFRMA’s magazine-style newsletter Rat & Mouse Tales.
-It contains articles, stories, questions, medical information, genetics info., ads, show results, photos, etc. Membership also includes the Rulebook, Show Regulations & Standards Book, Directory, membership card, and other informative materials.
+It contains articles, stories, questions, medical information, genetics info., ads, show results, photos, etc. Membership also includes the Bylaws, Show Regulations & Standards Book, Directory, membership card, and other informative materials.

 We have pamphlets on pet care, showing, medical, etc., available online to those interested.